tlorans/commo_factors/commo_factors/docs/docs/factor_investing.md

-# Which Commodity Factors are Priced?
+# Factor investing in commodities

 When using `yfinance` for commodity futures, we observe only the **front-month futures prices**, typically rolled automatically.